-NAMD may be compiled with an embedded Python interpreter via the config script option -with-python.
-Currently, Python 3.x versions are not yet supported.
+NAMD may be compiled with an embedded Python interpreter via the config script option --with-python.
+Both Python 2.x and 3.x versions are supported, with 3.x the default if found.
+The config script option --python-prefix can be used to specify the path to the python installation to be used.
 The default embedded Tcl interpreter is also required to enable Python scripting.
 Released NAMD binaries do not support Python scripting at this time due to portability issues with the extensive Python library.

 Python scripting is accessed via the Tcl "python" command, which functions in either expression mode or script mode.
 When passed a single-line string, the Python interpreter will evaluate the expression in the string and return the result.
 Python containers (tuples, lists, etc.) are converted to Tcl lists and all other values are converted to their string representation, which is typically compatible with Tcl.
-For example, "[python (1+1, 'abc' + '123')]" evaluates to the Tcl list "2 abc123".
+For example, "[python (1 + 1, 'abc' + '123')]" evaluates to the Tcl list "2 abc123".